 The O’Connor research group is interested in fabrication, characterization, and modeling of organic electronic devices.
 Organic electronics are based on carbon-based molecules that are electrically conductive.
 Organic conductors have enormous potential to transform how we interact with electronics, with wide-ranging application opportunities including low-cost solar power, biocompatible electronics, and ubiquitous integration of electronics into our surroundings (the internet of things).
-Current research interests in Dr. O’Connor’s group include the development of robust flexible and stretchable devices, producing devices with unique capabilities, and establishing scalable processing methods.
+Current research interests in Dr. O’Connor’s group include the development of mechanical robust flexible and stretchable devices, producing devices with unique optoelectronic capabilities, and establishing scalable processing methods.

 Devices of interest include: